postplayhouse/jekyll.postplayhouse.com/industry-professionals.md

 ## Designers, Technicians, and Musicians

-We are currently searching for a Music Director,  Sound Designer, Drummer and a Box Office Manager for our 2015 Season.
+We are currently searching for a Music Director, Drummer and a Box Office Manager for our 2015 Season.
 Please send resumes to tom@postplayhouse.com.